Mayur1011/Shopping-cart-Express-/README.md

 # Shopping Cart

 ```
-Made with NodeJS, ExpressJs and MongoDB
+Made with NodeJS, ExpressJs and MongoDB as a part of the ADBMS Mini project.
 ```

 ### Some main pages from the project